kubeshop/tracetest/docs/docs/getting-started/cli.md

 Proceed with `Y` again.

-### 6. Select output directory for Tracetest server installation
+### 6. Select Output Directory for Tracetest Server Installation

 Lastly, select the output directory where to store all files related to Tracetest.